TheScouser/chatbox/docs/tasks.md

 **End:** User can delete knowledge entries with confirmation **Test:** User can delete entries and they disappear from the list

-## Phase 5: Document Upload Processing
+## Phase 5: Document Upload Processing - COMPLETED

 ### Task 5.1: Setup Convex File Storage
 **Goal:** Configure file upload capability